 {

-// User object with Parameterized constructor
+// User object with a Parameterized constructor

 User user = new User("Suresh Dasari", "Hyderabad");